nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/calculations_atoms_single.rst

-  Some of the functions (`Wavefunction`, `AtomSurfaceVdW`, `OpticalLattice1D`, `DynamicPolarizability`, and optical materials properties)in this modules will be released in the forcoming ARC 3.0.0 version.
+  Some of the functions (`Wavefunction`, `AtomSurfaceVdW`, `OpticalLattice1D`, `DynamicPolarizability`, and optical materials properties)in this modules will be released in the forthcoming ARC 3.0.0 version.
   To used them now as a beta feature do::
     from arc.beta import *
   Publication describing this upgrade is in preparation (check this place